 - The contribution of Avicenna in describing dracunculiasis syndromes and the name of the disease derived from dragon had an impression on Velschius (1624–1677) who illustrated this in his book about the disease.

 - From the Middle Ages through to the 18th century there were many varying opinions as to the nature of guinea worm – believed to be anything from exposed nerves to dead tissue.

 - It was the celebrated Swedish naturalist, Carlus Linnaeus who first suggested that they were in fact worms.

 - During this period it took its name 'guinea worm' as travelers described the prevalent of the disease in the Gulf of Guinea.

 - The role of the intermediate host in the life cycle of Dracunculus was finally determined by Alesej Pavlovich Fedchenko in 1870.
 This was one of the milestones in the history of tropical medicine.
 The life cycle was demonstrated by later work of Robert Thomas Leiper in 1905 and Dyneshvar Atmaran Turkhud in 1913.

 - By the end of the l9th century, the scientific community had become well aware of how the disease was transmitted and had started to advocate suitable protective measures.

-- Between 1926 and 1931, dracunculiasis was totally eradicated from Uzbekistan following a series of effective health education, water purification and carrier control programmes in Boukhara and the surrounding areas.
+- Between 1926 and 1931, dracunculiasis was totally eliminated from Uzbekistan following a series of effective health education, water purification and vector control programmes in Boukhara and the surrounding areas.
 No recurrence of the disease has been recorded in this region since 1932.

-- In 1984 dracunculiasis was eradicated in the Indian State of Tamil Nadu, by 1989 in Gujarat, and by 1991 in Maharashtra.
+- In 1984 dracunculiasis was eliminated in the Indian State of Tamil Nadu; in Gujarat in 1989 and in Maharashtra in 1991.